Pressure reducing/relieving assembly, with reverse flow check

 |W, W/S||Ports 1 & 2: 3/4" BSPP; Port 3: 1/4" BSPP; Gage Port: 1/4" BSPP;|

-This assembly consists of pilot-operated, pressure reducing valve which reduces a high primary pressure at the inlet (port 2) to a constant reduced pressure downstream (port 1).
-Additionally, the assembly provides a reverse flow check that allows free flow from port 1 to 2.
+This assembly consists of a pilot-operated pressure reducing/relieving valve which reduces a high primary pressure at the inlet (port 2) to a constant reduced pressure at port 1, with a full-flow relief function from port 1 to tank (port 3).
+A reverse flow check allows free flow from port 1 to port 2.

 |Capacity||20 gpm80 L/min.|